soundtrackyourbrand/docs/sdk/index.md

     }
 }
 ```
  * Change the `description` to add information about the platform.
-It’s more of a description of the specific hardware/platform, so we can distinguish among your devices in case there are any differences in hardware/platform or you come up with a new generation etc (will be shown to users).
+It’s more of a description of the specific hardware/platform, so we can distinguish among your devices in case there are any differences in hardware/platform or you come up with a new generation etc.
  * Set `deviceType` to `EMBEDDED` (currently not optional)
- * Change the `label` to something unique for you as an SDK-partner.
-This is for us to be able to distinguish you from other SDK-partners.
-Prefarable your name (will not be shown to users).
+ * Change the `label` to the name of your product.
+This will be shown to users at business.soundtrackyourbrand.com.
  * Change the `hardwareIds` entry to the hardware_id of your choice.
 See "Authentication & Pairing" for more info